Ohio / Huron County

 Healthcare

-Residents have access to quality healthcare, including nearby hospitals such as Fisher-Titus Medical Center and Mercy Health – Lorain Hospital.
-The area is served by 1.9 physicians per 1,000 people, and over 91% of residents have health insurance coverage.
+Wakeman residents have access to quality healthcare, with major hospitals like Fisher-Titus Medical Center and Mercy Health – Lorain Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 1.9 per 1,000 people and 91.3% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Fisher-Titus Medical Center